 SERENA – It’s one thing to bend a little when you have a lead, but it’s quite another to bend so much that you give up control.

-The No. 1-seeded Newark Norsemen raced out to leads of 12-4, 14-6 and 17-7 on Aurora Christian in the championship match of the Class 1A Serena Regional championship, then withstood two massive runs to come away with the opening-set win.
+The No. 1-seeded Newark Norsemen raced out to leads of 12-4, 14-6 and 17-7 on Aurora Christian in the championship match of the Class 1A Serena Regional, then withstood two massive runs to come away with the opening-set win.

-It then saw leads of 10-5 and 12-6 turn into a pair of one-point deficits in the latter game, but NHS still managed to come away with a hard-fought 25-20, 25-23 victory, earning a spot in the Polo Sectional next Tuesday against Stockton.
+It then saw leads of 10-5 and 12-6 turn into a pair of one-point deficits in the second game, but Newark still managed to come away with a hard-fought 25-20, 25-23 victory, earning a spot in the Polo Sectional on Tuesday against Stockton.

-The Lady Blackhawks topped Durand 25-23, 25-16 in the Forreston Regional finale also on Thursday.
+The Lady Blackhawks topped Durand 25-23, 25-16 in the Forreston Regional finale also Thursday.

 The regional crown for the 25-10 Norsemen is the seventh straight for the program and third straight under third-year coach PJ McKinney, who could not be lulled into a false sense of security by the leads, no matter how large – until the final point hit the court.